trevornunes/FCEUXpb/README.md

          Jeremy Nicholl for detailed and quick responses to questions and his TCO library, and for fixing the audio init glitch.

 Default game startup:

-Create a directory called z:/misc/nes/roms  and place an unzipped game call 'game.nes' it will auto start this if no commandline options are given.
+Create a directory called z:/misc/nes/roms and place an unzipped .nes files in.
+At startup FCEUXpb will start the first game in the directory.
+You can cycle through games by tapping top left hand portion of screen.